Comparison Operators

 Two unit values are always equal.

-Two struct values are equal if and only if they have the same struct type and all corresponding fields are equal.
+Two enum values are equal if and only if they have the same enum type, are the same variant, and — for a variant carrying a payload — their payload fields are equal field-by-field.
+Two values of different variants are never equal.

 fn main() -> i32 {